tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   Get those CSS custom properties out of your system! (and into your config.)
 Go to the Utopia website, plug in the values You used with the Figma plugin (they're on the first generated frame) and copy the CSS output into your project.

-**Where to put these CSS variables?**
+**Uhmmm, where?**

 You have options.

 A. You can sort of ignore the variables and just copy their values (e.g. just the raw `clamp()` function) into your tailwind config.
 [Chris Penrod does it this way](https://christianpenrod.com/blog/tailwindcss-responsive-design-without-breakpoints/).

 B. I go an extra step and first put all the variables into a `base.css` file.
 Then I reference them in `tailwind.config.cjs`.
-My reason for doing it _extra_ like this is that I can easily copy and paste Utopia's output wholesale into `base.css` whenever I iterate (aka change my mind) -- which, I know I will.
+My reason for doing it _extra_ 🧑‍🍳 like this is that I can easily copy and paste Utopia's output wholesale into `base.css` whenever I "iterate" (change my mind) -- which, I know I will.

 This is what it looks like: